-There’s nothing more exciting for your four-legged best friend than a visit to a city, county or state park.
+There’s nothing more exciting for your four-legged best friend than a visit to a city, county, or state park.
 He can run free in a fenced-in area or walk on a leash in a natural setting.
-Some of these parks offer canine training, too.
-Broward County, Florida offers 10 great dog parks.
+Some of these parks offer canine training too.
+Fort Lauderdale and other towns in the Broward County area of Florida offer 10 great dog parks.

 Safety Notes: It’s always wise to use flea and tick control when your dog will be around his peers.
 You may be able to control the behavior of your dog, but you can't control other dogs, so be alert to aggressive dog behavior.
 Leave the park if you don't feel your pet is safe.
 Consider visiting or calling the park office to report any aggressive pets.
-Never leave your wallet or purse in your car – even if it's hidden from sight - to avoid smash-and-grab robberies that are so common these days.
+Never leave your wallet or purse in your car—even if it's hidden from sight—to avoid smash-and-grab robberies that are so common.

-TY Park is 138 acres of natural beauty and it's my favorite of all the Broward County Parks.
+TY Park is 138 acres of natural beauty, and for many, it's a favorite of the Broward County Parks.
 There are countless gigantic shady oak trees and many great spots for picnicking.
 Two miles of paved walkways are perfect for a walk or jog with your leashed dog.
 There’s even a popular walking club at the park.
 Beware of the many squirrels that eat the acorns off the oak trees.
-If your dog is anything like mine, he'll yank you trying to chase them.
+Beware, if your dog likes squirrels, he'll yank you trying to chase them.

 16001 W. State Road, 84, Sunrise, FL